|

 College requirements

 You must complete a minimum of 90 hours of college work to be considered for admission; however a four-year degree is preferred.
+You may take the coursework at any college or university whose institutional accreditation is recognized by the US Department of Education.
 You must have successfully completed:

 Organic Chemistry and Labs 8 hours